DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claim 1, 3 and 5-6 are rejected under 35 U.S.C.
+Claims 1, 3 and 5-6 are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by previously cited US 2017/0340384 A1 to Deem et al. (“Deem”).
-The rejection is maintained.

-Regarding Independent Claim 1, Deem discloses:
+Regarding Independent Claim 1, Deem teaches:

-A device for the treatment of malaria in a patient, comprising (Abstract, “A system for the application of microwave energy to a tissue can include…”);
+A device for the treatment of malaria in a patient, (Abstract, “A system for the application of microwave energy to a tissue can include…”);

 The preamble recitation “for the treatment of malaria in a patient” is being interpreted as a statement reciting purpose or intended use.
 See MPEP 2111.02(II).

-a microwave generator, (Abstract, “A system for the application of microwave energy to a tissue can include … a signal generator adapted to generate a microwave signal having predetermined characteristics…”);
+comprising a microwave generator, (Abstract, “A system for the application of microwave energy to a tissue can include … a signal generator adapted to generate a microwave signal having predetermined characteristics…”);

 an applicator connected to the microwave generator (Abstract, “A system for the application of microwave energy to a tissue can include … an applicator connected to the generator and adapted to apply microwave energy to tissue…”);